 - Rebecca Henderson, Real Cost Economics, Harvard

-The Harmony Quality Mark sets a financial value to the Total Impact an organization, product, or service has across Human, Social and Natural Capital.
+The Harmony Golden Ratio looks to identify a financial value to the Total Life Cycle Impact that an organization, product, or service has across Human, Social and Natural Capital.

 We are setting an aspiration for industry, to go “Beyond CO2 Neutral”.

 While Carbon Dioxide emissions leading to climate change is a significant component of harm and must be addressed, there are other, more powerful climate changing gases such as nitrous oxide and methane, being released through human industrial activity, produced by fossil fuel use and extraction, and farming.
 With additional harm through air pollution, through ozone depleting chemicals, transport and traffic particulates, and industrial activity directly impacts upon human and biological health.
 Plastics, fertilizers, and waste from our farmed and urban environments ends up in our rivers, lakes, and seas.
 The accumulated of waste, by-products and intensive farming destroys habitat and biodiversity of both land and sea.

 A focus on Carbon, is a first step, but it is a limited understanding of our total global negative impact, and with so much CO2 already released in the atmosphere and harm done to habitats and biodiversity, a focus on Carbon Neutral alone, is too little too late.